4 Building Your Online Presence

 • Add a category or tag for your post using the course tag: LDRS101

-Optional: On Discourse, let us know what tool you selected and why.
+On Discourse, let us know what tool you selected and why.
 Share the link of your review blog.

 Summary